Our West Palm Beach campus is proud to announce that its Associate Degree in Nursing program has been granted initial accreditation from ACEN.

-Associate of Science in Nursing to Become Diabetes Nurse
+Associate Degree in Nursing to Become Diabetes Nurse

 Associate of Science in Nurse Diabetes Nurse